marciof/Eon/specification/specification.md

 ## Syntax

-Source code is represented as s-expressions, with an optional indentation based syntax.

-Indentation based syntax follows a simple set of rules:
+Source code is represented as s-expressions with significant indentation.
+This follows a simple set of rules:

 1. If a line starts with an open parenthesis, then it disables significant indentation inside the entire expression.
 2. Otherwise, each line is a [function](#function) call.
   - Same-line arguments are passed as-is.
-  - Indented lines are passed as function calls as described above, recursively.
+  - Indented lines that follow it are passed as function calls as described above, recursively.

-3. All [data types](#prototypes) are callable as zero-parameter functions that evaluate to the value itself, except for functions that are evaluated as a regular function call.
+(Note that all [non-function data types are callable](#prototypes) as functions, and evaluate to themselves.)

-Refer to the [grammar](#grammar) for the precise definition.
+Refer to the [grammar](#grammar) for its precise definition.

 ## Module